 In this unit students investigate key global challenges facing the international community in the 21st century.
 They examine and analyse the debates surrounding TWO ethical issues that are underpinned by international law.
 They then evaluate the effectiveness of responses to these issues.
 Students also explore the context and causes of global crises and consider the varying effectiveness of responses and challenges to resolving them.
 VCE Global Politics is a contemporary study and focus must be on examples and case studies from within the last 10 years.
-However, contemporary issues and events may need to be contextualised for students and this may require some investigation prior to this timeframe.
+However, contemporary issues and events may need to be contextualised for students and this timeframe